asterick/EdgeComputer/doc/microcode.md

 The compiler
 ------------

-The compiler handles inserting opcodes into the 8Kx57 rom, currently with a very naive fitter.
+The compiler handles inserting opcodes into the 8Kx57 rom.
+It currently supports replacement macros, as well as some rudimentary optimization (although it can always get better)
-If I ever hit my instruction limit, I'll make it do tail optimization to reduce the number of repeated instructions required for doing things like loading the next byte.

-After a major refactor, the compiler is a little smarter.
-It features inlining macros that support most of the atomic terms (registers and immediates).
-It also does not allow compounded statements any longer, as the fitter will not combine sequential statements that are safe to execute in the pipeline (legibility / macroing).
+The ultimate goal is to create a microcode with some basic crypto and arithmatic functions without compromizing on things like addressing modes and such.

 Wishlist
 --------
- * Tail optimizing fitter (space)
  * Safe microcode block reordering (speed, can be done by hand)

 [Microcode layout](../microcode/source.txt)